ErikHD/PiBell/README.md

 # Documentation
 https://github.com/ErikHD/PiBell/wiki
 # Contribution
 Contributers are free to make pull request - we will review them asap.
-If you have any questions feel free to contact us.
+If you have any questions feel free to make contact.
 # Credits
 https://wiki.linphone.org/xwiki/wiki/public/